 5. Provide employees with increased flexibility

 Creating and operating a hybrid work policy is a complex process since there is no generic right answer.
 The fact there is no right answer should provide comfort and you should expect iteration, resistance, and an emotional rollercoaster.

 The Benefits of a Hybrid Work Model

 Real time in person connection enhances collaboration and cannot be fully replicated in a remote environment.
-No matter what kind of interactions, the kind of conversation that can only occur on a shared workspace can drive innovation and resolution.
+No matter what kind of interactions, the kind of conversation that can only occur in a shared workspace can drive innovation and resolution.

 Better work-life balance:

-Work-life balance is essential for employee wellbeing and a healthy work environment.
+Work-life balance is essential for employee well-being and a healthy work environment.
 When employees have control of their schedule and can decide when they’re commuting and when Happier employees are also more likely to stay at your company, which is better for retention and your human resources department.

 Access to deeper talent pools:

 Many people have become accustomed to the perks of working remotely.
 By offering a hybrid model, businesses can expand the talent pool they choose from to include a greater geographical area and a larger group within that area who might not be able to commute or aren’t interested in working in an office space every day.